renovatebot/renovate/docs/usage/getting-started/use-cases.md

 ### Scheduled Updates

-Some users prefer to limit which hours of the day or week when Renovate will raise updates.
+Some users prefer to limit which hours of the day or week during which Renovate will raise updates.
 This may be to reduce "noise" during working hours, but also to reduce the chance of CI contention at times when developers are more likely to be waiting on tests to finish.

 Renovate allows users to define time ranges during which to create updates using the `schedule` field.

 ### On-demand Updates

-Renovate's "Dependency Dashboard" capability is supported on platforms which support dynamic markdown checkboxes (GitHub, GitLab, and Gitea).
+Renovate's "Dependency Dashboard" capability is supported on platforms which support dynamic Markdown checkboxes (GitHub, GitLab, and Gitea).
 When enabled, an issue titled "Dependency Dashboard" is created which lists all updates which are pending, in progress, or were previously closed ignored.

-Importantly, it also enables the concept of "Dependency Dashboard Approval", meaning that configured PRs won't be raised automatically and will instead only be created once the corresponding checkbox is ticked in the dashboard.
+Importantly, it also enables the concept of "Dependency Dashboard Approval", meaning that configured PRs won't be raised automatically and will instead only be created once the corresponding checkbox is clicked in the dashboard.
 This can be an improvement in two ways:

 - By not raising PRs automatically, it can allow users to request them on-demand at times when they are ready to take action on them, and